chriskokc/hangman-game/README.md

       - reset user's life

-  - view.Display
+  - view.InputDisplay
     - Variables
-      - beginning: display a number of _ based on the length of random word
+      - beginning: inputDisplay a number of _ based on the length of random word
       - user's life

     - Play game